 Federal Direct Subsidized Stafford Loan: are no longer available for graduate and professional students effective July 1, 2012.
 The Budget Control Act of 2011 passed by Congress and signed President Obama eliminates the subsidy for graduate and professional students and moves this funding to Pell Grants for undergraduate students.

 Federal Direct Graduate PLUS Loan: This loan is credit-based and can meet any part of the Cost of Attendance not filled by need-based aid.
 This loan is available to borrowers who meet federal eligibility requirements.
-The interest rate is fixed at 7.9%.
-The Department of Education will subtract 4% from the loan amount for origination and default fees.
-Borrowers may take up to 25 years to repay and there are deferment and forbearance provisions.
+The interest rate for loans first disbursed prior to 06/30/13 is fixed at 7.9%.
+Loans first disbursed on or after 07/01/2013 are market based and locked in at fixed rates for the life of the loan.
+For the 2013-14 academic year, the rate is 6.41%.
+The Department of Education will subtract a percentage from the loan amount for origination and default fees.
+Borrowers may take up to 25 years to repay or exercise the Income Driven Repayment plan and there are deferment and forbearance provisions.
 This loan can be consolidated with other federal education loans.
 The fixed interest rate and the fact that it can be consolidated with other federal education loans make the Graduate PLUS an appealing choice over the alternative or other credit-based loans.

 James O'Neill Loan: The James O'Neill Loan program is administered by the Financial Aid Office and was established to provide low cost loans for students from Sacramento County, California.
 The James O'Neill loan is a 5% fixed-rate interest loan.
 The loan is interest free while a student is enrolled at least half-time, and repayment begins nine months after enrollment drops below half-time.
 If you were born in Sacramento County or attended school in Sacramento County for three years or lived in Sacramento County prior to attending Hastings College of the Law, you may qualify for the O'Neill loan program.
 Please print, complete and submit the online application (pdf).